OpenNebula/website/content/software/release_information/release_notes_70/known_issues.md

 ## Monitoring

-When configuring resource usage forecasts, it is important to ensure that the `forecast period` is **not shorter** than the `probe period` defined for `MONITOR_HOST`and `MONITOR_VM`in the `/etc/one/monitord.conf`.
+When configuring resource usage forecasts, it is important to ensure that the `forecast period` is _not shorter_ than the `probe period` defined for `MONITOR_HOST` and `MONITOR_VM` in `/etc/one/monitord.conf`.
 If the forecast period is set to a value smaller than the monitoring interval, the prediction probe will raise an error and may disable monitoring for the affected Host and VMs.

 By default, the monitoring interval for a Host is two minutes.
-In the following example, the forecast period is set to one minute, which is shorter than the host's monitoring interval (two minutes).
-This **misconfiguration** will result in an error and place the host in an error state:
+In the following example, the forecast period is set to one minute, which is shorter than the Host's monitoring interval of two minutes.
+This **misconfiguration** will result in an error and place the Host in an error state:

 ```yaml
 host: